numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 function templates over the policy.
 Nothing in this proposal blocks that; a future refactor could adopt it independently.
 I elected not to do this to simplify the prototype implementation.

+**A closed set of missing-data sentinels.** Restricting ``na_object`` to ``None`` and NaN, or to an enum, was suggested so that an array element has an exact static type.
+The dtype's type parameter already records the sentinel's type and only NaN types imprecisely, while every sentinel outside the set, ``pd.NA`` included, would become unrepresentable.
+An enum stored as the element would also defeat the checks users choose NaN for, such as ``np.isnan`` and ``x != x``.

 Discussion
 ----------